MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN.md

 computed from a method’s ranked output.
 Recall is defined as the proportion of all positive examples ranked above a given rank.
 Precision is the proportion of all examples above that rank which are from the positive class.
-The AP summarises the shape of the precision/recall curve, and is defined as the mean precision at a set of eleven equally spaced recall levels [0,0.1, . . . ,1]:_
+The AP summarizes the shape of the precision/recall curve, and is defined as the mean precision at a set of eleven equally spaced recall levels [0,0.1, . . . ,1]:_